alex-mathew98/StonkWatch/README.md

 Project files:

 a.stonkwatch-client(Front-End)

 b.stonkwatch-server(Back-End)

 c.stonkwatch-DB

 To run FE code(stonkwatch-client):

-a. cd stonkwatch-client
+1. cd stonkwatch-client

-b. npm i (install dependencies)
+2. npm i (install dependencies)

-c. npm start
+3. npm start

 —With this client side code will be launched and running

-To run BE code(stonk-watch-server)
+To run BE code(stonk-watch-server):

-a. cd stonk-watch-server
+1. cd stonk-watch-server

-b. npm i (install dependencies)
+2. npm i (install dependencies)

-c. nodemon server.js
+3. nodemon server.js

 —With this server side code will be running